Montana Chafee Foster Care Independence Program

 - Job readiness assistance, such as preparing a resume, buying appropriate interview clothing, haircuts, etc.;

-- Travel costs to school or job sites;
+- Travel costs to school or job sites; and

 - Setting up a dormitory room or apartment, including purchase of furniture, kitchen supplies, deposits, etc.